malloc() / calloc() / realloc() / free()

 free(arr);

-arr = NULL; // Assign NULL to prevent a dangling pointer.
+arr = NULL; // Prevent dangling pointer

-// calloc initializes all elements to zero.
+// calloc: all elements initialized to zero

 int *zeros = calloc(5, sizeof(int));